At the start of 2020 I felt psychologically and emotionally drained.

 Thank you so much!

 The reason I have chosen to publish the student’s email – with her blessing, is because I know I am not alone.
-I know from conversations with other Black women and women of colour that they are also suffering both from the gendered racism we experience daily and of White complicity and duplicity, especially at this current moment in history.
+I know from conversations with other Black women and women of colour that they also experience gendered racism and White complicity on a daily basis, especially at this current moment in history.

 I also know that there are many more students out there who are grateful for the tireless efforts of Black women and women of colour in academia and like me, I think their spirits would be uplifted and their hearts touched to know how much they are appreciated.